ben-marlin/wordlish/wordlish/src/main/README.md

 }
 ```

-We did this check *after* the check whether the letter was in the word at all in case the guessed word, as letters that appear may not all appear at the right position, but some might.
+We did this *after* the check whether the letter was in the word at all in case the guessed word, as letters that appear may not all appear at the right position, but some might.

 ## Building the Word to Be Printed